 Married to Their Smartphones (Oh, and to Each Other, Too)

 Neither Joe or Willy are having an affair.
-But one of them has found a new object of affection, which has become a new companion and inspires a surprising amount of jealousy among her spouse – its the new relationship buster: the .
+But one of them has found a new object of affection, which has become a new companion and inspires a surprising amount of jealousy among her spouse – its the new relationship buster: the smartphone.
 “It helps me wake up,” she said.

-“Experts say that smartphone use is meddling in our marriages in ways that are sometimes benign, and often forcing couples to address an ever more important question: At what point are we choosing to spend more time with our smartphones than with our spouses? ( Marriages, Too)”
+“Experts say that smartphone use is meddling in our marriages in ways that are sometimes benign, and often forcing couples to address an ever more important question: At what point are we choosing to spend more time with our smartphones than with our spouses?
+(Christian Marriages, Too)”

-Slowly, almost imperceptibly, the warmth and intimacy of marriages are ebbing away with a culture of dings, beeps and buzzes as most people manage everything from bank accounts to fantasy teams on phone devices.
+Slowly, almost imperceptibly, the warmth and intimacy of marriages are ebbing away with a culture of dings, beeps and buzzes as most people manage everything from bank accounts to fantasy football teams on mobile phone devices.

 It’s almost at pandemic levels now.
 Married or not, most of us sleep with our phones right next to us, pocket them as we go from place to place and think nothing of using them whether our partners are talking or not.

-“Therapists say that when a hits a rocky patch, they've seen one or both partners hide behind their phones.”
+“Therapists say that when a marriage hits a rocky patch, they’ve seen one or both partners hide behind their phones.”

 If you’re still reading this article then we can safely assume you know what we’re talking about.
 The US divorce rate hovers at 40 per cent, but that’s not the whole story.
 Many sound relationships are on life support.
 According to a survey by the National Opinion Research Centre.

-Pope Francis says most marriages today are ‘invalid' because couples don't go into them with the right intentions.
-This is a disaster for the much less society as a whole.
+Pope Francis says most marriages today are ‘invalid’ because couples don’t go into them with the right intentions.
+This is a disaster for the Church much less society as a whole.

 It’s a shame that most of our relationships are in shambles.
 However, its time to put down the Smartphone and save your marriage.
 But how?